programminghistorian/jekyll/_posts/2025-11-14-call-for-proposals.md

 Our lessons support readers who want to learn new skills, but the act of writing is also beneficial to authors.
 Writing to explain a methodology or tool to others deepens your own understanding and knowledge.
 It empowers your development as a critical, intentional and considered researcher, and is an opportunity to hone your technical writing skills.
 We encourage you to write about a method or tool that you know well, and that you have applied, adapted or advanced in your own research.

-## Ideas for Proposal Topics
+## Ideas for Proposals

 _Programming Historian_'s English edition is inviting proposals to fill gaps in our lesson directory.
 Please explore [our journal](/en/lessons/) to discover what’s already available, and consider what you might be able to add.

-In this call, we would particularly like to encourage proposals for translations of the following lessons:
+In this call, we would particularly like to encourage proposals **for translations of the following lessons**:

 **From Spanish**:
 - [Reutilizar colecciones digitales: GLAM Labs](/es/lecciones/reutilizando-colecciones-digitales-glam-labs)